gcranid/chatt/README.md

    Now, ChromaDB is running on http://localhost:8000

-3. ChatOllama Setup
+3. Chatt Setup

-   Now, we can complete the necessary setup to run ChatOllama.
+   Now, we can complete the necessary setup to run Chatt.

    3.1 Copy the `.env.example` file to `.env` file: